 A friend invited me to have tea and showed me how to perform a fancy tea ceremony which is a special skill that most people don’t know how to do.
 It is necessary to have a perfect teapot, cups, brewing tray, tea, and water.
 First you warm the water, next everyone has to take time to appreciate the tea, then there is a long process for actually preparing the tea, and finally the tea is drunk.
 The ceremony is about art, elegance, and harmony and focuses on the taste and smell of the tea.

 The opening ceremony for this year’s sports meeting was very exciting.
 First, selected groups of teachers and students representing each major marched together around the track led by fancy girls in high heels holding signs.
 I was invited to march with the English department, but when they found out that I didn’t have the department’s required yellow Spongebob shirt and matching red Spongebob hat the invitation was revoked.
 So I watched from the stands instead.
 After everyone marched back off the field, five teachers from the engineering department came out and flew model airplanes for 20 minutes.
 After that it was time for the dance performances.
 A group of students wearing Tarzan inspired costumes did tai chi around the Chinese flag.
 The ceremony ended with the students below who did a high energy dance in unison to “Flashdance…What a Feeling.”

 Students watching the sports meeting with their sunbrellas.
-The stands were packed because the school forced the entire student body to attend and cheer in order to promote school unity.
-A few students were very bitter about this and hid in their dormitories to avoid having to go stand in the sun for three straight days.
+The stands were packed because the entire student body was required to attend and cheer in order to promote school unity.
+A few students were very bitter about this and hid in their dormitories to avoid having to go stand in the sun for three days.
 I ran into a few while they were sneaking outside to get food.

 View of some countryside houses on the bus ride to Chengdu.